Solar wind: Observations from space

 The STEREO mission was launched in 2006 to study coronal mass ejections and the solar corona, using stereoscopy from two widely separated imaging systems.
 Each STEREO spacecraft carried two heliospheric imagers: highly sensitive wide-field cameras capable of imaging the solar wind itself, via Thomson scattering of sunlight off of free electrons.
 Movies from STEREO revealed the solar wind near the ecliptic, as a large-scale turbulent flow.

-The Voyager 1 probe reached the end of the solar-wind "bubble" in 2012, at which time the detection of solar wind dropped off precipitously.
-A similar observation was made six years later by Voyager 2.